• Skip to primary navigation

 Benefits Planning Assistance

-Disability Rights Iowa provides benefits planning services as part of the Work Incentives Planning and Assistance (WIPA) program funded by the Social Security Administration.
-WIPA is a grant funded program sponsored by the Social Security Administration that provides work incentives planning, assistance, and outreach services to Social Security beneficiaries ages 14 – 65, who receive Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI), who want to pursue gainful employment/self employment.
+Disability Rights Iowa (DRI) provides benefits planning through the Work Incentives Planning and Assistance (WIPA) project.
+WIPA is a grant-funded program sponsored by the Social Security Administration (SSA).
+DRI WIPA provides individualized benefits planning to beneficiaries who are receiving Social Security Disability Insurance (SSDI), SSDI-related Medicare, Supplemental Security Income (SSI), a state SSI payment, or SSI-related Medicaid based on disability and:

 Plan for Your Future

-Our dedicated Community Work Incentives Coordinators (CWICs) help you make informed decisions about your employment and create goals for your job and your future, while attempting to maintain your benefits and health care.
-Our goal is for individuals to experience a seamless transition into the workforce, greater independence, and the opportunity to pursue gainful employment.
+Our dedicated Community Work Incentives Coordinators (CWICs) help you make informed decisions about your employment and navigate the various work incentives available to you.
+Our goal is for individuals to experience a seamless transition into the workforce, greater independence, and the opportunity to pursue gainful employment that meets their needs and interests.
+The DRI WIPA team can provide the following support for disability beneficiaries:

 Community Work Incentives Coordinators